TWO RECOMMENDED BOOKS, both non-technical but scientifically accurate, and quite readable.

 - Measurement Accuracy and Good Discussion of Siting

-- Campbell Scientific page on siting
+- Campbell Scientific report on siting

 - Recommendations for siting NWS COOP Stations